Skip to content

 strip_path: true # Remove prefix before proxying

-headers: # Custom headers
+headers: # Custom request headers

 X-Forwarded-Host: "$host"